ibm-messaging/mqperf/index.md

 - MQ for z/OS Capacity Planning and Tuning guide [MP16.pdf](./mp16.pdf).
 This report provides capacity planning and setup/tuning information for IBM MQ for z/OS version 9.0 and earlier releases.
 It describes how to define performance critical queue manager and channel initiator environment parameters.
 This version of the report includes z14 and CryptoExpress6S benefits, CFCC level 22, using a common value in MSGID/CORRELID on shared queues and links to performance blogs.
 - MQ for z/OS version 9.0 performance report [MP1K.pdf](./mp1k.pdf).
 The report discusses the performance of AMS, including the new AMS 'Confidentiality' Quality of Protection, using IBM MQ classes for JMS in both CICS OSGi JVM Server and IMS environments as well as page set statistics.
 - MQ for z/OS version 9.0.1 performance report [V901.pdf](./V901.pdf).
 The report discusses the performance improvements to AMS as part of the first Continuous Delivery release.
+- How does MQ for z/OS perform when moving to z14?
+Paper [MQ for z/OS on z14](./MQ_for_zOS_on_z14.pdf) paper discusses the performance expectations and what we achieved when moving from z13 to z14.
+The paper also discusses some of the new features available on z14 that MQ is able to use such as the Crypto Express 6S feature and the re-location of Storage Class Memory from CF Flash to Virtual Flash Memory.
 - Performance of streamed persistent workload from z/OS using shared queue to Linux [QREP_Performance_MQ_zOS_to_Linux.pdf](./QREP_Performance_MQ_zOS_to_Linux.pdf).
 This paper discusses the shared queue configuration options when sending persistent messages to a Linux partner, illustrating differences in performance when the Linux partner uses client or bindings connections.
 The configuration used simulates a Queue Replication workload.

 ### Get in touch